garrettHensley/garrettHensley/README.md

 # ✨ Welcome to my GitHub ✨

 Hi!
 My name is Garrett.
 I'm a Full Stack Engineer in the Healthcare Sector.
-I work for Vernier Health, previously known as Halos Systems.

 My passions include technology, eSports, mountain biking, and  coffee.
 I consider myself self-motivated, fast-learning, highly energetic, and adaptable, which I believe makes me compatible with nearly any group of people.